sourcegraph/handbook/content/departments/tech-ops/process/buyback.md

 Sourcegraph teammates have the opportunity to purchase their previously used device after they have gone through a [device upgrade](../../../benefits-pay-perks/benefits-perks/spending-company-money.md#laptop-upgrade).
 The entire buyback process, including a full wipe, should be completed within two weeks of receiving a new device.

-Tech Ops will source the current trade-in or fair market value of the device and offer a 50/50 purchase price to keep the device as a personal device (please no haggling).
+Tech Ops will source the fair market value of the device and offer a 50/50 purchase price to keep the device as a personal device (please no haggling).
 Tech Ops will then work with the teammate to finalize payment and perform a factory reset on the device through our endpoint security software.
 For legal reasons, resets must be performed by Tech Ops and be full factory reset.

 ## Steps for processing a purchase: